taboxdev/txsetup/README.md

 ## Overview

-TXSetup is a project designed to simplify the setup process of TABOX SDK by securely managing deploy keys and automating the repository cloning process.
-You will need an `api_token` to decrypt encrypted deploy keys.
+TXSetup is a project designed to simplify the setup process of TABOX SDK by securely managing deploy keys and automating the repository-cloning.
+You will need an `api_token` to decrypt the encrypted deploy keys.
 If you are a qualified tester/developer, you should have received this token via email.
 See `Step 1` in [Setup Instructions](#setup-instructions) section.

 ## File Structure